-Before commissioning, set the ID number for the MMs through option 44.
-The master burner must have ID number 1 and the slave burner must have the ID number 2 or greater.
-The multi-burner ID is independent of sequence ID number, which should also be set as required via option 33.
-Option 51 must be set to the highest multi-burner ID in the multi-burner loop as set in option 44.
+Before commissioning, set the ID number for each MM in option 44.
+The Master MM must have ID number 1 and the Slave MM must have ID number of 2 or greater.

+The multi-burner ID is independent of sequence ID number, which should also be set as required in option 33.
+Option 51 must be set to the highest multi-burner ID in the multi-burner configuration as set in option 44.

-It is the commissioning engineer's responsibility to ensure that no adverse effects are caused as a result of this, particularly, stress to a boiler not designed to have only one burner firing.
-It is strongly recommended that they are commissioned simultaneously.
+It is the commissioning engineer's responsibility to ensure that no adverse effects are caused as a result of using this feature, particularly, stress to a boiler not designed to have only one burner firing.
+It is strongly recommended to have all burners commissioned simultaneously.

-Proceed to commissioning as detailed in Mk8 MM Installation and Commissioning Guide.
-After commissioning the units, if commissioned individually, option 43 will need to be set to 1 or 2 as appropriate.
+After setting the relevant options, the MM can be commissioned as detailed in the Mk8 MM Installation and Commissioning Guide.
+After commissioning all the MMs, if commissioned individually, option 43 will need to be set to 1 or 2 as appropriate.